gmichelo-dev/django-app/README.md

 # Namespace Cloud Runner Example

-This repository shows how to use [Namespace Cloud](https://cloud.namespace.so/) GitHub Runners integration to build a sample Docker container.
+This repository shows how to use [Namespace](https://cloud.namespace.so/) GitHub Runners integration to build a sample Docker container.

 ## Community